 Commitment: Children help on a regular monthly rota.

-The “ambulance” is the parish minibus which brings our elderly people and those with mobility issues to mass on Saturday night and Sunday morning.
+The “ambulance” is the parish minibus which brings our elderly people and those with mobility issues to Mass on Saturday night.
 We always need drivers and helpers, who are given full training.
 The ambulance provides an important link between the generations in the parish and is a great source of historical anecdotes.

 Commitment: A driver and two helpers go out with each ambulance, roughly on a six-weekly rota.